ninjulia/becausejulia/README.md

 #### Index

 - Replace H1 with dynamic text, resting on 'I work on websites'
-- Update code section to use GitHub API to show starred repos
+- Update code section to leverage GitHub API to show key repos
 - About - re-write to better reflect abilities - leverage icons for tools/software

 #### Design

 - Add more samples
 - Further shuffle showcase images, do not allow pattern to repeat
-- Display on index in specified order
+- Display thumbnails on index in specified order

 #### Writing